Overview Who Needs This? Excerpts Order Book Pictures Chapters

 Las Vegas RV and Vanabode Living

-Las Vegas information on travel, clubs, shows.
+Click here for the master list of all my Vegas information on travel, clubs, shows.
 Las Vegas, Nevada - the most exciting city in the world.
 We will be here for about 4 months total then head to Florida for Christmas, family and friends.
 A typical day is watching a Las Vegas show, going to movies, attending concerts, and checking out the amusements on the strip.
+Remember with a Vanabode you can live here and eat good, sleep in your own clean bed every night, and have oodles of fun on $20 a day per person.

 Las Vegas still has lots of free fun as usual, though they are harder to find.
 Kids can spend all day for $15 each in the air-conditioned Circus Circus Adventure Dome amusement park.
 The Bellagio dinner buffet at $25 a head is still worth it - try finding unlimited portions of 30" long King Crab legs sliced and shelled for you anywhere else.
 You pull the giant hot dog sized strips of pure white meat out, roll it up, dip the tennis ball sized portion into the warm drawn butter and blast off to heaven.
 I have eaten in hundreds of upscale restaurants all over the US - and these are still, along with the Aladdin buffet with Dungeness crab, the most delicious meals I have ever eaten.
 For those wanting to travel to or live in exciting cities like Las Vegas you simply need a copy of Vanabode - happily camp, travel and live forever on $20 a day.
 This manual for life includes living comfortably in large metropolitan cities as well as hitting big rugged national parks.